-The DAQ system is responsible for formatting data such that their origin can be understood and their integrity verified.
+The DAQ system is responsible for formatting data such that their origin can be identified and their integrity verified.
 In a continuous mode of running, it is practical to reconstruct events promptly as the data are collected.
 This will give immediate feedback to the shift crew on detector performance and immediate access to the physics.
-This requires that a accurate calibration and alignment of the detector can be achieved in real-time and that the appropriate parameters can be made available to the reconstruction program.
+This requires that an accurate calibration and alignment of the detector can be achieved in real-time and that the appropriate parameters can be made available to the reconstruction program.
+Further data processing will be done by offline applications.